java2509/Pewlett_Hackard_Analysis/README.md

 1.)
 How many roles will need to be filled as the "silver tsunami" begins to make an impact?

-Shown below is a table of the total employees of 240,124 at Pewlett Hackard an additional query that I ran, there are 72,458 potential employees that are eligibile to retirement which is about 30% of the entire workforce.
+Shown below is a table of the total employees of 240,124 at Pewlett Hackard based on an additional query ran, there are 72,458 potential employees that are eligibile to retirement which is about 30% of the entire workforce.
 There will be potentially 72,458 new job that will need to be filled.

 ![image](https://user-images.githubusercontent.com/93900628/149710587-b2a36e82-626f-4942-a058-90a5d1fa3a8d.png)
 ![image](https://user-images.githubusercontent.com/93900628/149711771-28dc9dcb-faa5-44f3-bb3a-7256fe4bc242.png)